 When purchasing contracted goods and services, the VR counselor refers to the:

 VR Standards for Providers; and

-Contracting Processes and Procedures Manual (CPPM).
+TWC Procurement and Contract Handbook.

 Contract Administration staff members solicit and manage contracts for VR goods and services.
 Some goods and services must be purchased under contract.
 Before purchasing a good or service, staff members use RHW to find out whether a contract is required.
 When the service authorization (SA) is generated, RHW assigns the contract number based on the vendor and the type of purchase.
 Refer to ReHabWorks User's Guide, Chapter 16: Case Service Record for more information about creating a service record.

 Customer goods and services that are purchased under contract include, but are not limited to, the following: